Geospatial operations on points, lines and polygons

 Check for duplicates among the input lines or polygons, or, if file is given via +f, check if the input features already exist among the features in file.
 We consider the cases of exact (same number and coordinates) and approximate matches (average distance between nearest points of two features is less than a threshold).
 We also consider that some features may have been reversed.
 Features are considered approximate matches if their minimum distance is less than dmax (see Units) and their closeness (defined as the ratio between the average distance between the features divided by their average length) is less than cmax [0.01].
 For each duplicate found, the output record begins with the single letter Y (exact match) or ~ (approximate match).
 If the two matching segments differ in length by more than a factor of 2 then we consider the duplicate to be either a subset (-) or a superset (+).
 Finally, we also note if two lines are the result of splitting a continuous line across the Dateline (|).
 For polygons we also consider the fractional difference in areas; duplicates must differ by less than amax [0.01].
 By default, we compute the mean line separation.
 Use +Ccmin to instead compute the median line separation and therefore a robust closeness value.
 Also by default we consider all distances between points on one line and another.
 Append +p to limit the comparison to points that project perpendicularly to points on the other line (and not its extension).

 Reset the handedness of all polygons to match the given +p (counter-clockwise; positive) or +n (clockwise; negative).
-Implies -Q+.

 Force input data to become polygons on output, i.e., close them explicitly if not already closed.
 Optionally, append l to force line geometry.

 Determine the intersection locations between all pairs of polygons.
 Append i to only compute internal (i.e., self-intersecting polygons) crossovers or e to only compute external (i.e., between pairs of polygons) crossovers [Default is both].
+Output records will list the coordinates of the crossing, the relative times along the two segments (i.e., floating point record numbers at the crossing), and the names of the two segments (as trailing text).

 Determine if one (or all, with +a) points of each feature in the input data are inside any of the polygons given in the pfile.
 If inside, then report which polygon it is; the polygon ID is either taken from the aspatial value assigned to Z, the segment header (first -Z, then -L are scanned), or it is assigned the running number that is initialized to start .
-By default the input segment that are found to be inside a polygon are written to stdout with the polygon ID encoded in the segment header as -ZID.
+By default the input segment that are found to be inside a polygon are written to standard output with the polygon ID encoded in the segment header as -ZID.
 Alternatively, append +r to just report which polygon contains a feature or +z to have the IDs added as an extra data column on output.
 Segments that fail to be inside a polygon are not written out.
 If more than one polygon contains the same segment we skip the second (and further) scenario.

 Measure the area of all polygons or length of line segments.
-Use -Q+h to append the area to each polygons segment header [Default simply writes the area to stdout].
+Use -Q+h to append the area to each polygons segment header [Default simply writes the area to standard output].
 For polygons we also compute the centroid location while for line data we compute the mid-point (half-length) position.
-Append a distance unit to select the unit used (see Units).
+For geographical data, optionally append a distance unit to select the unit used (see Units) [k].
 Note that the area will depend on the current setting of PROJ_ELLIPSOID; this should be a recent ellipsoid to get accurate results.
 The centroid is computed using the mean of the 3-D Cartesian vectors making up the polygon vertices, while the area is obtained via an equal-area projection.
 Normally, all input segments will be be reflected on output.
 Use +c to restrict processing to those whose length (or area for polygons) fall inside the specified range set by min and max.
 If max is not set it defaults to infinity.
 To sort the segments based on their lengths or area, use +s and append a for ascending and d for descending order [ascending].
 By default, we consider open polygons as lines.
 Append +p to close open polygons and thus consider all input as polygons, or append +l to consider all input as lines, even if closed.

 Spatial processing of polygons.
 Choose from -Sbwidth which computes a buffer polygon around lines, -Sh which identifies perimeter and hole polygons (and flags/reverses them), -Si which returns the intersection of polygons (closed), -Su which returns the union of polygons (closed), -Ss which will split polygons that straddle the Dateline, and -Sj which will join polygons that were split by the Dateline.
 Note1: Only -Sb, -Sh and -Ss have been implemented.
 Note2: -Sb is a purely Cartesian operation so width must be in data units.
 That is, for geographical coordinates width must be provided in degrees or, preferably, project data into an equal-area projection, compute the buffer and then convert back to geographical.